Step With Ease

 It’s important to inform the podiatrist about your pregnancy so they can tailor their care and treatment recommendations to suit your specific needs during this time.
 Always consult with your obstetrician or healthcare provider before starting any new treatment or therapy during pregnancy.

-A general practice podiatrist in a clinic setting typically carries out minor surgical procedures under local anaesthesia as part of standard podiatric care.
-These minor surgeries aim to address common foot issues that don’t necessitate complex surgical intervention:
+A general practice podiatrist in a clinic setting typically performs minor surgical procedures under local anaesthesia as part of standard podiatric care.
+These procedures aim to address common foot issues that don’t require complex surgical intervention, including:

-• Nail Surgery: Procedures like partial or total nail avulsion are common for treating ingrown toenails, involving the removal of part or all of the toenail, and possibly the nail matrix, to prevent future occurrences.
+• Nail Surgery: Procedures like partial or total nail avulsion are common for treating ingrown toenails.
+This involves removing part or all of the toenail, and possibly the nail matrix, to prevent future occurrences.

-• Removal of Soft Tissue Lesions: Minor surgical techniques are employed to remove surface-level issues such as warts (verrucae) or small soft tissue masses like fibromas.
+• Removal of Soft Tissue Lesions: Minor surgical techniques are used to remove surface-level issues such as warts (verrucae) or small soft tissue masses like fibromas.

-• Corn and Callus Debridement: The careful scalpel removal of hard skin (calluses) and corns, while not traditional surgery, helps reduce thickened skin areas and alleviate pain.
+• Corn and Callus Debridement: While not traditional surgery, the careful scalpel removal of hard skin (calluses) and corns helps reduce thickened skin areas and alleviate pain.

-• Biopsy of Skin Lesions: To diagnose the nature of a skin lesion, a podiatrist may perform a small biopsy, which involves removing a piece of skin for lab analysis.
+• Biopsy of Skin Lesions: A podiatrist may perform a small biopsy to diagnose the nature of a skin lesion, removing a piece of skin for lab analysis.

-• Foreign Body Removal: This involves the extraction of objects like splinters that are embedded in the foot.
+• Foreign Body Removal: This involves extracting objects like splinters that are embedded in the foot.

-• Bunion Surgery: Correcting the misaligned bones of the big toe and foot that form bunions to relieve pain and improve function.
+• Bunion Surgery: Correcting misaligned bones of the big toe and foot to relieve pain and improve function.

-• Hammer Toe Surgery: Addressing toe deformities where the toe is bent at the middle joint, causing pain and shoe-wearing difficulties.
+• Hammer Toe Surgery: Addressing toe deformities where the toe is bent at the middle joint, causing pain and difficulty wearing shoes.

 • Neuroma Surgery: Removing painful, swollen nerves in the foot, often between the third and fourth toes (Morton’s neuroma).